i-Vertix/glpi-docs-user/source/modules/assets/softwares.rst

 Financial management is done at the level of licenses; the financial management at software level is only a model for the licenses associated with this software.

-Software can be imported automatically using a third-party inventory tool; in this case a dictionary can be used to filter or clean the import data (see [Configure data dictionaries](07_Module_Administration/06_Dictionnaires.rst "The dictionaries are managed from menu entry Administration > Dictionaries")).
+Software can be imported automatically using a third-party inventory tool; in this case a dictionary can be used to filter or clean the import data (see :doc:`Configure data dictionaries </modules/administration/dictionnaries>` .
+The dictionaries are managed from menu entry Administration > Dictionaries).

 Some fields are specific in the software form: